Water Infrastructure Improvements for the Nation Funding (WIIN): Florida River Wildfire Reduction Project

 Thank you to Durango Fire Protection District, EPA and CDPHE for making this grant possible.

 Forest restoration projects not only protect water from sedimentation and debris, but also improve forest health and habitat, decrease firefighting costs, and reduce home loss and infrastructure damage.
 Our goal is to accelerate forest restoration to reduce the threat of severe wildfire, with your assistance, and with collaboratives across our county.
-Mountain Studies Institute will be installing a water monitoring system on the Florida River.
+Mountain Studies Institute has installed two water monitoring systems, funded through this grant, on the Florida River.

 WIIN Partner logos